In Search for an Optimal Authenticated Byzantine Agreement: Abstract

 \section{Abstract}

-The long-standing byzantine agreement problem gets more attention in recent years due to the increasing demand for scalable geo-replicated Byzantine state machine replication (SMR) systems (e.g., Blockchains).
-To date, the key bottleneck of such systems is the communication cost of the byzantine agreement they employ as a building block, which motivates many researchers to search for low-communication byzantine agreement protocols.
-The conventional approach is to design deterministic protocols in the eventually synchronous communication model that are optimized to reduce the communication cost after the global stabilization time (GST).

-In this paper, we challenge the conventional approach and argue it is not the best fit for scalable SMR systems since it might induce an unbounded communication cost during asynchronous periods before GST, which we prove to be inherent.
-Instead, we forgo eventual synchrony and propose a different approach that hopes for the best (synchrony) but prepares for the worst (asynchrony).
-Accordingly, we design an optimistic protocol that first tries to reach an agreement via an efficient deterministic algorithm that relies on synchrony for termination, and then, only if an agreement was not reached due to asynchrony, the protocol uses a randomized asynchronous algorithm for fallback that guarantees termination with probability $1$.
-Although randomized asynchronous algorithms are considered to be costly, we design our solution to pay this cost only when an equivalent cost has already been paid while unsuccessfully trying the synchronous protocol.
+In this paper, we challenge the conventional approach of state machine replication systems to design deterministic agreement protocols in the eventually synchronous communication model.
+We first prove that no such protocol can guarantee bounded communication cost before the global stabilization time and propose a different approach that hopes for the best (synchrony) but prepares for the worst (asynchrony).
+Accordingly, we design an \emph{optimistic} byzantine agreement protocol that first tries an efficient deterministic algorithm that relies on synchrony for termination only, and then, only if an agreement was not reached due to asynchrony, the protocol uses a randomized asynchronous protocol for fallback that guarantees termination with probability $1$.

 We formally prove that our protocol achieves optimal communication complexity under all network conditions and failure scenarios.
-We first prove a lower bound of $\Omega(ft+ t)$ for synchronous deterministic agreement protocols, where $t$ is the failure threshold, and $f$ is the actual number of failures.
-Then, we present a tight upper bound and use it for our synchronous part.
+We first prove a lower bound of $\Omega(ft+ t)$ for synchronous deterministic byzantine agreement protocols, where $t$ is the failure threshold, and $f$ is the actual number of failures.
+Then, we present a tight upper bound and use it for the synchronous part of the optimistic protocol.
 Finally, for the asynchronous fallback, we use a variant of the (optimal) VABA protocol, which we reconstruct to safely combine it with the synchronous part.